Have a question? Call 310-hire

-For more information about PCTIA accreditation, visit www.pctia.bc.ca.
+For more information about PTIB accreditation, visit privatetraininginstitutions.gov.bc.ca.

 Education Quality Assurance (EQA) is a quality assurance designation that identifies BC public and private post-secondary institutions that have met or exceeded provincial government recognized quality assurance standards and offer consumer protection.
 EQA provides one standard provincial seal that can be recognized globally as symbol of quality.
 The EQA seal allows students to easily identify which provincial institutions the government of BC recognizes as having met quality assurance standards and that offer consumer protection to learners.